lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 Mouths up . . .
 None, one, two,three, four, five, six.
 Men round first . .
 (Go on.)
 (Stop.)
 (Go on.)

-Mr. Taylor states that, after careful research into the San- scrit references and consultation with Professor Jolloy, of Wurzburg, he is inclined to think that the game *Panchika* already alluded to, and which is played with fine cowrie shells, represents one of the earliest forms of *Pachisi*, which signifies
+Mr. Taylor states that, after careful research into the Sanscrit references and consultation with Professor Jolloy, of Wurzburg, he is inclined to think that the game *Panchika* already alluded to, and which is played with fine cowrie shells, represents one of the earliest forms of *Pachisi*, which signifies